Node.js Standard I/O: File Descriptors, TTYs, Pipes, and Backpressure

 process.stdout.write('red text\n');

-The same property exists on all three streams:
+The same idea applies to all three streams:

 Color detection